Contents

 Image: Pydantic

-Pydantic’s plugin API lets you hook into the validation lifecycle to emit metrics to Prometheus or OpenTelemetry:
+Pydantic’s plugin API lets you hook into the check lifecycle.
+From there you can send metrics to Prometheus or OpenTelemetry:

 from pydantic import BaseModel